jinyi-x/ServerResourceProbe/README.md

 java -jar ResProbeClient.jar [PORT] [Server Address]
 ```

-# Notice that gui client not finished yet!!!
+# Notice that gui client has NOT FINISHED yet!!!